bcmi/CDTNet-High-Resolution-Image-Harmonization/README.md

 + Download the [iHarmony4](https://github.com/bcmi/Image-Harmonization-Dataset-iHarmony4) dataset, and configure the paths to the datasets in [config.yml](./config.yml).

 ### Training
-If you want to training CDTNet in the HAdobe5K dataset with 4 LUTs and pre-trained pixel-to-pixel transformation model "issam256.pth", high resolution is 2048 and low resolution is 512, you can run this command:
+If you want to train CDTNet-512 on 2048*2048 HAdobe5K training set with 4 LUTs and pre-trained pixel-to-pixel transformation model "issam256.pth", you can run this command:
 ```
 python3 train.py models/CDTNet.py --gpus=0 --workers=10 --exp_name=CDTNet_1024 --datasets HAdobe5k --batch_size=4 --hr 1024 --lr 256 --weights ./issam256.pth --n_lut 4
 ```